 - 4 tbs dairy free milk

-- Toppings: nuts, nut butter, vegan chocolate chips, maple syrup
+- Optional Toppings: nuts, nut butter, maple syrup

-- Mix the dry ingredients (through pumpkin pie spice) together in small bowl and then add wet ingredients and mix again.
+- Mix the dry ingredients (through pumpkin pie spice) together in small bowl and then add wet ingredients to the bowl and mix again.

-- Add mixture to 2 small oven-safe ramekins for smaller portions or 1 larger oven-safe bowl.
+- Add mixture to 2 small oven-safe ramekins for smaller portions or 1 larger oven-safe bowl for a large portion.

 - Bake at 350 for about 20 minutes.